random689/tp/docs/DeveloperGuide.md

 #### Design considerations

-**Aspect: How to implement Filter:**
+**Aspect: Functionality of filter:**

-* **Alternative 1 (current choice):** Adapts find command.
+* **Alternative 1 (current choice):** Filter performs an `AND` search by default.
     * Pros: Easy to implement, saves time.
-    * Cons: Only provides one level filter.

-* **Alternative 2:** Make a copy of the list of students upon calling `model.updateFilteredStudentList(predicate)` and filter from the copied list till the user no longer needs the list to be filtered.
+    * Cons: The functionality of the filter command is limited.

+* **Alternative 2:** Filter allows the user to say which arguments to exclude.
+For example, the user could key in something like `filterStudent including t/tag1 t/tag2 excluding t/tag3` to include all students with both `tag1` and `tag2` but not `tag3`.
-    * Pros: Allows for greater options in filtering, like nested filters etc.
+    * Pros: Allows for greater options in filtering.
-    * Cons: Harder to implement as it requires constantly choosing which list to use.
+    * Cons: Harder to implement as it requires more advanced parsing to be done.

+We went with Alternative 1 as we did not want to make the command too confusing for the user.
+Moreover, we did not want to make the format of this command too different from other commands since a parsing system was already implemented for us.

 ###  Adding medical history of students